Cold Weather Backpacking – Tips for a Successful Trip

 Planning Your Trip

-Choose a Location
+Choosing a Location

 When planning your first cold weather trip, go somewhere familiar and plan on fewer miles than usual.
-You’ll likely move slower and you’ll have less daylight to work with.
+You’ll likely move slower, and you’ll have less daylight to work with.

 If you can find a location that allows you to push if you’re doing well but has a safety net if you need more time, that would be perfect.